ElcoLuijendijk/beo/readme.md

 # Getting started

-* Clone the repository or use the following links to download a zip file of the [Python 2 version](https://github.com/ElcoLuijendijk/beo/archive/refs/heads/master.zip) or [Python 3 version](https://github.com/ElcoLuijendijk/beo/archive/refs/heads/py3.zip) of Beo
+* Clone the repository or use the following links to download a zip file of the [model code](https://github.com/ElcoLuijendijk/beo/archive/refs/heads/master.zip).

-* Note that there are two branches:
-	- [master](https://github.com/ElcoLuijendijk/beo/tree/master).
-This branch contains the most stable and well tested version of beo.
-	- [py3](https://github.com/ElcoLuijendijk/beo/tree/py3).
-This branch contains a new Python 3 compatible version of Beo.
-This has however not been tested extensively yet.

 * Install esys-escript

     - Get the code here: [https://github.com/esys-escript/esys-escript.github.io](https://github.com/esys-escript/esys-escript.github.io)
     - An installation guide can be found here: https://github.com/esys-escript/esys-escript.github.io/blob/master/install.pdf
     - Note that the newer versions of escript support installation using Flatpak or Docker.
 These install sandboxed versions of esys-escript that currently do not include the Python modules Scipy or Pandas.
 However, Beo uses these modules for interpolating variables and model-data comparison.
-Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``), install it using anaconda, or to compile the source code.
+Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``) or to compile the source code.

 * Unzip the beo source code
-* Navigate to the directory where you have installed esys-escript and go to the subdirectory bin.
+* Navigate to the directory where you have installed esys-escript and go to the subdirectory ``bin``.
 If you used apt-get to install esys-escript you can normally find esys-escript in ``/usr/bin/``.
 Then run Beo by executing the following command from the command line:

 ````bash
 ./run-escript beo_dir/beo.py